evidentlyai/evidently/docs/book/tests-and-reports/output_formats.md

 description: How to export the results of evaluations.
 ---

-You can view or export results of the Evidently Reports or Test Suites in multiple formats.
+You can view or export results from Evidently Reports or Test Suites in multiple formats.

 # View in Jupyter notebook

-You can directly render the interactive visual summary of the evaluation results in interactive Python environments like Jupyter notebook or Colab.
+You can directly render the visual summary of evaluation results in interactive Python environments like Jupyter notebook or Colab.

-Simply call the the resulting Python object after you run the Report:
+After running the Report, simply call the resulting Python object:

 ```python
 drift_report